Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette vs. Michigan State: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 2 seed Marquette Golden Eagles (29-6) are favored by 2.5 points against the No. 7 seed Michigan State Spartans (20-12) for their NCAA Tournament matchup on Sunday.
-A trip to the Sweet 16 will be awarded to the winner of the 2-7 East Region bracket contest, which tips off at 5:15 PM on CBS.
-The over/under is 141.5 in the matchup.
+The No. 2 seed Marquette Golden Eagles (29-6) will take to the court against the No. 7 seed Michigan State Spartans (20-12) on Sunday with a spot in the Sweet 16 of the NCAA Tournament up for grabs.
+Marquette is a 2.5-point favorite to take a step forward in the bracket, which begins at 5:15 PM on CBS.
+The over/under for the matchup is set at 140.5.

 Marquette vs. Michigan State Odds & Info